powerpak/mendeley-pmid-updater/README.md

 ## Requirements

 Linux and Mac computers are supported.
-You'll need Ruby, RubyGems, and some basic gems, which will be installed with Bundler.
+You'll need Ruby ≥1.9.2, RubyGems, and some basic gems, which will be installed with Bundler.

+On most Macs, you'll only need to run `sudo gem install bundler` because you already have Ruby 2.0.0 and RubyGems, as of Mavericks (10.9).

+On Linux, I defer either to your package manager or your raging desire to build from source.

 ## Usage